Behavioral and Mental Health

 Our Behavioral Health multi-disciplinary staff includes psychologists, licensed clinical social workers, licensed clinical professional counselors, postdoctoral psychology fellows, family advocates, and a case manager.
 Clinicians collaborate with the child’s medical team to deliver integrated services to patients and their family.

 Care is provided in two main programs, Pediatric Psychology and the Chicago Child Trauma Center (CCTC).

-Located in the main hospital, Pediatric Psychology provides behavioral health care to children who receive medical care at La Rabida.
-Clinicians in Pediatric psychology provide care to patients during their outpatient medical appointments, during inpatient admissions, and for children who need more comprehensive care, during weekly outpatient appointments.
+Located in the main hospital, Pediatric Psychology provides outpatient behavioral health care to children who receive primary care, or who are followed for diabetes or sickle cell treatment at La Rabida.
+Additionally, clinicians in Pediatric Psychology are available to provide care to patients during outpatient medical appointments, and inpatient admissions.

 Coping with Chronic Disease

 Individual assessment and treatment services are available for children and families facing the challenges of living with chronic illness.These include adjusting to the onset and diagnosis of the condition, learning how to incorporate a treatment plan into a child’s routine, coping with psychological factors affecting physical health, and pain management.
 Members of our Pediatric Psychology staff are part of the multidisciplinary health care teams for numerous medical conditions including burns, diabetes, sickle cell disease and traumatic brain injury.

 We offer individual psychological assessment and treatment for a wide range of problems of childhood typically seen in pediatric practices and schools.
 These include relational and attention difficulties, problems with behavioral regulation, depression and mood disorders, and adjusting to life stressors.